 Collaborative songwriting helps decrease PTSD and depressive symptoms.

 An ancient Indian discipline involving pranayama (breathing), mudras (hand positions) and asanas (body postures).
-Studies demonstrate that yoga offers an effective method of managing and reducing stress, anxiety and depression.
+Yoga has been shown to reduce physiological arousal in people with PTSD.

 Winsome Riding Academy